takumin/sohinx-kvm-api/source/api/index.rst

 4.16 KVM_INTERRUPT
 --------------------------------------------------------------------------------

-Capability: basic
+:Capability:    basic
-Architectures: x86, ppc, mips
+:Architectures: x86, ppc, mips
-Type: vcpu ioctl
+:Type:          vcpu ioctl
-Parameters: struct kvm_interrupt (in)
+:Parameters:    struct kvm_interrupt (in)
+:Returns:       - 0 on success
-Returns: 0 on success, negative on failure.
+                - negative on failure.

 Queues a hardware interrupt vector to be injected.